bradlucas/adstxt-results/README.md

 This project is designed to provide a library which will when exercised grab the latest file from this branch.

+## Version 1

+Run the library from the command line with `lein run` or build an uberjar and run without arguments.
+You will notice the branch downloaded to a zip file called `adstxt-results.zip` and it's latest file extracted.
+At the time of this writing the file was `adstxt_domains_2017-10-23.txt'.
+This will change depending on when you run your version.

 ## License